 Because I was denied a no financing contingency loan, I didn't bid with confidence because why bother?
 Everybody else was coming in with cash or a no financing contingency loan, so I wasn't even competitive.
 As a result, I lost the first home I bid on.

-The Second Time Around – New Strategy (10 days)
+The Second Time Around Apply For A Mortgage – New Strategy (took another 10 days)

 I was clearly not happy that my loan was rejected, so I e-mailed my personal banker to help me find another way (See: How To Get Better Service From Banks).
 I was working with an unfamiliar mortgage officer who didn't seem to have his act together because he'd e-mail me the same question two or three times, on multiple occasions, and was unresponsive when I contacted him.